 Note: the top of the foliage ends in this 1999 picture about 30 cm/12 inches under that Jin top!
 When I started to work on it again just a few weeks ago the top was 25 cm/10 inches cm above that same Jin!
 That is more or less 55cm/22 inches of growth in 20 years!!!
 And the trunk base has almost doubled in size without (of course) any swelling!

-Last year I shorted two thick branches that were growing in the top and just last month I cut off about half of all the too long branches to open up the inner part of the smaller branches and foliage to re direct sunlight so that they could gain in strength!
+Below: Last year I shorted two thick branches that were growing at the top and just last month I cut off about half of all the too-long branches to open up the inner part of the smaller branches and foliage to re-direct sunlight so that they could gain in strength!
 Backbudding is always an issue with Hinoki’s and it is a constant struggle to not lose growing power on the inner parts of the tree!
 Light is a must and cutting back new growth with fine and sharp scissors (never pinch!!!) is a very important task!
 New growth on older branches is very rare so you don’t want to loos what you got!!!

 Below: Finally, the whole beautiful old trunk line can be seen again!
 And when it is recovered well from this whole operation then it will be wired again and repotted with new soil into this same pot again!